SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Pinkie Pie stopped dancing, wanting a break.
 She walked over to the food table to grab a drink.
 She pours herself some punch, turning back towards her friends, she noticed Rainbow had followed her.

-Rainbow poured her own drink, then turned to Pinkie, saying, “Congratulations, you guys are cool together.”
+Rainbow poured her own drink, then turned to Pinkie, saying, “congratulations, you guys are cool together.”

-Pinkie replied, “Thanks,” then took a drink of her punch.
+Pinkie replied, “thanks,” then took a drink of her punch.

 Pinkie notices Rainbow’s eye dart towards the rest of their friends, then back to her.

-Rainbow, in a hushed tone, asked, “Who asked first?
+Rainbow, in a hushed tone, asked, “who asked first?
 Did you both have feelings for each-other?”

-Pinkie Pie, taking the hint, replied in a hushed tone, “Technically me, but she was about to ask too.
+Pinkie Pie, taking the hint, replied in a hushed tone, “technically me, but she was about to ask too.
 And yes.”

-Rainbow asked another question, “How long did you wait before you asked her out?”
+Rainbow asked another question, “how long did you wait before you asked her out?”

-Pinkie replied, “A few weeks, but at the end, it was hard not to just blurt it out and kiss her then and there.”
+Pinkie replied, “a few weeks, but at the end, it was hard not to just blurt it out and kiss her then and there.”

-Rainbow muttered under her breath, “Tell me about it…” as her eyes flashed to Fluttershy.
+Rainbow muttered under her breath, “tell me about it…” as her eyes flashed to Fluttershy.

-Pinkie, not quite hearing it, asked, “What was that?”
+Pinkie, not quite hearing it, asked, “what was that?”

 Rainbow quickly replied, “I mean..
 Uh..
 I have one last question, have you guys went on a date yet?”

-Pinkie Pie replied, “No, not yet,” as gears in her head started turning, “but I'm going to change that soon.”
+Pinkie Pie replied, “no, not yet,” as gears in her head started turning, “but I'm going to change that soon.”

-Rainbow replied, “Okay.”
+Rainbow replied, “okay.”

-Pinkie Pie, mind now in full motion, thinking about how she was going to plan their first date, asked Rainbow, “Can you help me?”
+Pinkie Pie, mind now in full motion, thinking about how she was going to plan their first date, asked Rainbow, “can you help me?”

-Rainbow answered, “Sure, with what?”
+Rainbow answered, “sure, with what?”

-Pinkie replied, “The date, silly.”
+Pinkie replied, “the date, silly.”

-Rainbow, while look at Fluttershy, replied, “Okay, but I'm not the best at this sort of stuff.”
+Rainbow, while look at Fluttershy, replied, “okay, but I'm not the best at this sort of stuff.”

-Pinkie hugged Rainbow, “Thank you.”
+Pinkie hugged Rainbow, “thank you.”

 After the hug, Pinkie looked over at Rarity, seeing those blue eyes staring back.